Immediate Help - Bereavement Support

 AtaLoss Subject Matter Expert, Sabine Horner is a nutritionist.
 Here she writes about how deep breathing can help us deal with the storms of emotion when we're bereaved.

-We provide some information here about what counselling is, what to expect and how to find a good counsellor that suits your needs.
+We provide some information here about what bereavement counselling is, what to expect and how to find a good counsellor that suits your needs.
 The information is helpfully provided by the Association of Christian Counsellors.

-Sabine Horner explains why eating can become a major issue after losing a loved one.
-In the early days, most grievers simply do not feel hungry.
+Sabine Horner explains why eating can become a major issue after losing a loved one and experiencing grief.
+In the early days, for biological reasons most people who are grieving simply do not feel hungry.

-One often-overlooked factor in managing grief is ensuring we are getting enough magnesium.
-Magnesium is an essential mineral that plays a pivotal role in over 300 biological processes in our body.
+When we are struggling with grief one often-overlooked factor in managing the symptoms we experience, is ensuring we are getting enough magnesium.
+Magnesium is an essential mineral that plays a pivotal role in over 300 biological processes within the human body.